 The airport is located 5.5 km (3.4 miles) from the Plaza de Armas in the historic centre of Cusco.
 The approximate journey time is 20 minutes by taxi.

 Unlike Lima International Airport, which is served by the luxury buses of Airport Express Lima, Cusco Airport is not so well served.
-There is no bus service directly to or from Cusco Airport itself and the centre of Cusco.
+There is no bus service directly to or from Cusco Airport itself and the center of Cusco.
 However, Cusco is serviced by a network of privately owned mini buses known as Combis.

 Each Combi company has a set route that they trace all day on fleets of old inner-city buses.
 They do not have fixed schedules but run very frequently.